Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 If the non-canon SW universe had continued, hopefully Azlyn would have gotten a better taste in men, because Cade Skywalker was a fucking freak.
 It was like the writers thought they needed to combine Luke and Han together and came up with that ugly motherfucker...

-I can understand that introducing a leader to the Borg made them less like aliens, less like a collective and more like a common enemy.
-But actress Alice Krige did a fantastic job and Susanna Thompson wasn't bad in the VOY series.
+Introducing a leader to the Borg made them less like aliens, less like a collective and more like a common enemy.
+But I will say that actress Alice Krige did a fantastic job and Susanna Thompson wasn't bad in the VOY series.

 Borg Queen stimulates Data